OmoEsther/Celo-Frontend-Bounty/README.md

 ﻿# CELO-FE-101

-# Description
+## Description

 This is web DApp, that allows users to be able to make reservations to nice hotels for their trips.

-Users pay the booking price for the hotel room and the amount is usually calculated by the number of nights the user wishes to stay in the hotel.
-For testing purposes a night is equivalent to 60 seconds.
-User's also have to pay a reservation holding fee which is then refunded back to the user after the user ends the reservation, a form of incentive to make users not hold down rooms after their reservation has ended.
+- Users pay the booking price for the hotel room and the amount is usually calculated by the number of nights the user wishes to stay in the hotel.
+- User's also have to pay a reservation holding fee which is then refunded back to the user after the user ends the reservation.
+This is a form of incentive to make users not hold down rooms after their reservation has ended.
+- For testing purposes a night is equivalent to 60 seconds.

-# Feature
+## Feature

 1. View list of rooms in the marketplace
 2. Book down rooms

-# Tech Stack
+## Tech Stack

 This web aplication uses the following tech stack:

 - [Solidity](https://docs.soliditylang.org/) - A programming language for Ethereum smart contracts.
 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces.
 - [Typescript](https://www.typescriptlang.org) - a strongly typed programming language that builds on JavaScript.